k-lan/LazyLookup/README.md

 ## TODO List

 - [x] Implement single word explanations with example sentences
-- [ ] Implement better error handling for API calls
 - [x] Add support for other language pairs
 - [x] Improve UI/UX of the popup window
-- [ ] Implement a history feature to review past translations
+- [ ] Implement a history feature to review past translations???
 - [ ] Add support for text-to-speech for pronunciation practice
 - [x] Fix word hover in the popup window
 - [ ] Correctly display the hiragana reading of the selected word
-- [ ] Show loading icons when waiting for API responses.
+- [x] Show loading icons when waiting for API responses.
 Maybe text streaming for word explanations?
 - [ ] Get rid of Kuromoji.js, match to the longest result in the dictionary, we want the longest matches.
 - [ ] Fix bug related to the settings not always properly displaying correct language.